Entra ID: đź”’Lock It or Lose It #1 - The Basics

 Users can register apps

-Out of the box, any user in Entra ID can set up their own applications in the tenant.
-This spins up an app registration and a service principal, allowing them to tap into APIs or services (think Microsoft Graph) with permissions they’ve green-lit themselves.
-That’s a privilege that should be locked down to administrators only.
+By default, any user in Entra ID can register applications in the tenant.
+This creates both an app registration and a service principal, allowing the user to access APIs or services, such as Microsoft Graph, using permissions they’ve granted themselves.

 Restrict non-admin users from creating tenants